CoreBond/corebond-architecture/README.md

 This repository focuses on architecture and security model discussion rather than production implementation.
 ## Concept
-CoreBond derives device identity from intrinsic physical characteristics of hardware rather than stored credentials.
+CoreBond derives device identity from intrinsic characteristics of hardware rather than stored credentials.

 ## Goals
 - Remove stored secrets from device authentication